vexedmoth/auto-kalivex/README.md

 > This is an auto installation of Kali Linux for Pentesting and Offensive Security.
 You need to install a clean Kali Linux system before executing this

 > [!WARNING]
-> Avoid enable 3D acceleration using VirtualBox
+> Avoid enable 3D acceleration using VirtualBox.
+Alacritty's terminal emulator may cause problems.

 ## Installation